5jt/primes/part1.md

 ## Background

 It is sometimes said that in programming languages derived from Iverson’s notation (e.g. APL, J, k, q) “iteration is free”.
 Operators and built-in functions iterate implicitly through arrays.
 They are supplemented by higher-order operators that specify more elaborate iteration patterns such as Converge, Map-reduce and Fold.
-This has three important, but quite different consequences.
+This has three related, but quite different consequences.

 -   The writer is relieved of the work of writing loops and can specify common patterns of iteration with one or two symbols.
 With iteration as subordinated detail the remaining parts of an algorithm are easier to study.
--   Vectors correspond to machine architectures.
-Algorithms expressed in vectors are more tractable for parallelization.
+-   Because vectors correspond to machine architectures, algorithms expressed in vectors are more tractable for parallelization.
 Higher levels of abstraction leave implementors more scope for optimization.
 -   Condensing an algorithm to a few lines helps to focus on the iteration, implied or specified.
 Thinking about iteration is easier in an Iversonian language.

 At the British APL Association’s 40th anniversary celebration at the Royal Society in London in 2004, implementor Arthur Whitney spoke of k code volumes being two orders of magnitude smaller than C: